 You may love or hate MIUI, but since Xiaomi is among the biggest phone manufacturers out there, a lot of people come into touch with its software.
 It has come a long way compared to 2018 when we went hands-on with it, and the company continues improving MIUI with each new version.
-After a leak revealed our first glimpse at the latest iteration of the skin, it comes to no surprise that Xiaomi has now officially launched MIUI 12 during an event in China, where it has also unveiled the Mi 10 Lite Zoom Edition.
+After a leak revealed our first glimpse at the latest iteration of the skin, it comes to no surprise that Xiaomi has now officially launched MIUI 12 during its April 28 event in China, where it has also unveiled the Mi 10 Lite Zoom Edition.

 Left: Home screen with navigation bar.
 Middle: Quick settings tiles.
 Right: Wi-Fi settings.